jbostoen/iTop-custom-extensions/wip/extensions/jb-geom/readme.md

 # jb-geom

 ## What?
-Geometry tab - Adds a geometry field (tab with OpenLayers Map) to specified classes.
+Adds a geometry to specified classes.
 The field is named 'geom'.
+You can change the datamodel and add it to any object.

+Objects with this geom field, will show an OpenStreetMap tab depicting the feature (Point, LineString, Polygon).

+There's also a dashlet to show all objects of a class on a map.

+The last used basemap is remembered per user for each class and dashlet.

 ## Cookbook
 XML: